 After FPGA writes accumulated data into SDRAM, refreshing has to be constantly carried out in order to maintain data and refresh period of each row has to be faster than 64 milliseconds.

 Steps of impedance matching by Polar Si9000 software are displayed as the following:

 a).High-speed signal lines should cross the top surface of PCB and holes should be avoided as much as possible.
 Microstrip line structure model is picked up in the software, as is shown in Figure 4.

 Impedance matching of 50Ω is generally carried out at single-terminal routing and impedance matching of 90Ω is generally carried out at differential routing (such as USB2.0 D+, D-).

-b).Necessary impedance matching value and specific values of PCB fabrication technique are filled on software interface with parameters including dielectric thickness, dielectric constant of PCB material, copper foil thickness, green oil thickness and dielectric constant of green oil, which is shown in Table 1 below.
+b).Necessary impedance matching value and specific values of PCB fabrication technique are filled on software interface with parameters including dielectric thickness, dielectric constant of PCB material, copper foil thickness, green oil thickness and dielectric constant of green oil.

 Specific parameters of fabrication technique can be known through communication with PCB manufacturer so that width of leads can be figured out.
 For differential microstrip lines, distance between leads (S1) also should be figured out.

 c).If the calculated width of leads is relatively big and PCB routing fails to be completed, more communication has to be made with PCB manufacturers to adjust parameters in fabrication technique with design requirement met.